Lynn Rogoff

 Lynn Rogoff is an American film and television producer, playwright, screenwriter, theatre director, and academic.
 She is best known for writing the 1979 Emmy Award winning documentary film No Maps on My Taps and the 1983 play Love, Ben Love, Emma; the latter of which examines the correspondence between Emma Goldman and Ben Reitman.
-She is an associate professor at the New York Institute of Technology.
+She is an adjunct associate professor at the New York Institute of Technology.

 Early life and education

-Born in New York City, Rogoff is the daughter of the veterinarian, George Rogoff, past President of the Bronx Veterinary Society and founder of the Veterinary Medical Association of New York City Journal.
-She is a graduate of New York University Tisch School of the Arts with an MFA in Directing.
-In 1979 she was one of eight individuals accepted into the Astoria Motion Picture and Television Center Foundation's internship program.
+Born in New York City, Rogoff is the daughter of the veterinarian, George Rogoff, past president of the Bronx Veterinary Society and founder of the Veterinary Medical Association of New York City Journal.
+She is a graduate of New York University Tisch School of the Arts with an MFA in directing.
+In 1979, she was one of eight individuals accepted into the Astoria Motion Picture and Television Center Foundation's internship program.
 In 1980 she became a fellow in the Writers Guild of America, East's Screen and Television Writing Fellowship program which was funded by the National Endowment for the Arts.